community-led-design/kit/src/resources/planning-the-co-design-activities.md

 * How much time you have in total
 * How much time each activity will take

-Please consult our[scheduling guide](https://www.notion.so/Scheduling-guidelines-938ff19ab5b9410e85739fcf89e37654)for our recommended pacing of activities throughout the day.
+Please consult our [scheduling guide](/resources/Scheduling-Guidelines/) for our recommended pacing of activities throughout the day.

 ### Note of caution: